Web & Product Design

 Can I host multiple websites on one hosting account?

-Most hosts allow multiple websites on single accounts but check the specifics.
+Most hosts allow multiple websites on a single account, but check the specifics.
 Look for support for add-on domains, subdomains, and separate databases.
 Also, verify whether shared resources might create performance issues.

 How difficult is changing hosts if I make the wrong choice?